 In Dubai (excluding the DIFC), Decree No 43 of 2013 provides for the average market rent to be set according to the Rent Index for the Emirate of Dubai as approved by the Real Estate Regulatory Agency (RERA).
 The percentage of the maximum increase in real estate rents is determined on renewal according to the current annual rent amount compared with the average rent for a similar property.
 Whilst these restrictions apply to both residential and commercial property, in practice, alternative terms (such as fixed increases) agreed in relation to commercial property are likely to be respected.

-Whilst the Abu Dhabi and Dubai governments acted quickly to introduce a number of stimulus measures in response to the COVID-19 pandemic, including temporary eviction moratoriums, these emergency measures have largely expired and there has, as yet, been no change to legislation governing commercial or residential tenancies in Abu Dhabi or Dubai arising from the pandemic.
+Whilst the Abu Dhabi and Dubai governments acted quickly to introduce a number of stimulus measures in response to the COVID-19 pandemic, including temporary eviction moratoriums, these emergency measures have largely expired and there was no change to legislation governing commercial or residential tenancies in Abu Dhabi or Dubai arising from the pandemic.

 The terms of a lease may be freely negotiated between the parties, provided that the contents of the lease agreement do not contravene the law.

-The market is still adjusting to the effects of the COVID-19 pandemic and it is too early to say with certainty what the impact has been on typical lease terms.
+The market is still adjusting to the effects of the COVID-19 pandemic.
 It is clear, however, that tenants are more alive to requiring contractual reliefs from the performance of certain obligations (eg, continuous occupation/keep open provisions) where they have been impacted by government orders issued in the interests of public health and safety.
 It is also more common place for retailers to push for landlord incentives such as fit out contributions and a larger share of rent tied to turnover as cash flow remains critical.

 The rent payable under a lease must be specified in the lease agreement and is generally subject to fixed or index-linked increases at regular intervals.
 In addition to a base rent, turnover rents are common in retail lettings.

-Market rent review provisions are also included in some leases, but these clauses are not used as frequently as they are used in more developed real estate markets because reliable comparable transactions can be difficult to establish due to the lack of publicly available market data.
+Market rent review provisions are included in some leases, but these clauses are not used as frequently as in more developed real estate markets because reliable comparable transactions can be difficult to establish due to the lack of publicly available market data.

 Revised rents may be determined by applying a fixed or index-linked percentage increase, or by determining the open market rent.